Page id: 43

-First 7 members of Barvalipe Academy will be nominated by ERIAC’s Board “Pakiv”.
+The first 7 members of the Barvalipe Academy will be nominated by ERIAC’s Board “Pakiv”.
 The remaining 8 members of the Baravlipe Academy will be elected by the members through the thematic sections.
 Each section will delegate two representatives to Barvalipe.

 Two members of Barvalipe Academy, elected internally, are delegated to the “Pakiv” Board and become a bridge which connects the ERIAC’s membership with the Board.